 Those who specialize in billet lowers will try to sell you on their process.
 The same holds true for forged lower makers.
 While the decision may be made based on how an individual receiver looks, I’ve not personally noted a single difference in how one or the other performed.

-While you may not care about the first steps used to shape your lower, I would suggest investing in decent materials.
-When it comes to aluminum, all metals in fact, there are numerous industry standards that grade expected performance outcomes.
+While you may not care about the first steps used to shape your AR-15 lower receivers, I would suggest investing in decent materials.
+When it comes to aluminum, all metals, in fact, there are numerous industry standards that grade expected performance outcomes.

-Almost al of the lowers being made now are made from 7075 T-6 aluminum.
+Almost all of the lowers being made now are made from 7075 T-6 aluminum.
 Some folks still try to get by with 6061 T-6.
-It isn’t as hard, and is more prone to elastic deformation.
+It isn’t as hard and is more prone to elastic deformation.

 When I’m looking at metallurgy, I tend to trust reputable makers and question those who are trying to bring a gun to market at the absolute bottom end of the spectrum.
 Why?
 Maybe I’m gullible.
 But there’s another reason….